NotAPenguin0/audeo/README.md

 More examples can be found in the `examples` directory.

-# You made a typo on the name!
-It's audio!
+## You made a typo in the name!
+It's audio, not audeo!

 No, I didn't. `audeo` is latin.
 See also https://latin-dictionary.net/definition/5532/audeo-audere-ausus

-# Contributing
+## Contributing

 Any contributions, PR's, issues or questions are always welcome.